fonglh/fancontrol/README.md

 To make the Flask application accessible over the Internet when the Raspberry Pi is on a home network, configuring port forwarding on the home router is one possible solution.

+However, this is not ideal as the home ISP might not assign a fixed IP address.
+This will then need to be addressed with additional tools like Dynamic DNS to keep a domain name pointed to the correct IP address.

 ## Installed on Pi

 ```